grafana/grafana/docs/sources/panels/visualizations/histogram.md

 ## Supported data formats

-This panel supports time series and any table results with one or more numerical fields.
+Histogram visualization supports time series and any table results with one or more numerical fields.

 ## Display options